DE-RSE/logo-association/README.md

 The *de* prefix can be easily replaced by other
 [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-3) codes, making the logo easily re-usable by other national RSE associations.

-We provide the logo as two SVG files:

-- [de-RSE-logo-colour.svg](de-RSE-logo-colour.svg), containing the colour version of the logo
-- [de-RSE-logo-grayscale.svg](de-RSE-logo-grayscale.svg), containing the grayscale version of the logo